-GCE history Exam Help section C (civil rights and race relations Edexcel)Watch
+GCE history Exam Help section C (civil rights and race relations Edexcel)Watch this thread

 to what extent was the second world war regarded as a turning point on the geography of civil rights issues 1850-2009?